appath/CustomDWM/README.md

-**In the process**

-A simplified view of installing a window manager.
+In the process ../.. a simplified view of installing a window manager.

 **Note**: decided to write a simple script (in **Python3**) to install the window manager **DWM**.
 ```